 The atmosphere of the historic Uruguayan town of Colonia del Sacramento is a universe apart from the hustle and bustle of Buenos Aires.
 Colonia enjoys a superb location 180km west of Montevideo, perched atop a small peninsula jutting out into the great expanse of the Río de la Plata.

-Afterwards you’ll take a walking tour of the historical half of Colonia, a designated UNESCO World Heritage site alongside it’s more modern half.
-After the tour, you’ll be free to shop, walk throughout the city, and exploring the nooks and crannies of Colonia.
-In the afternoon or evening you may depart by ferry back to Buenos Aires.
+Afterward you’ll take a walking tour of the historical half of Colonia, a designated UNESCO World Heritage site alongside it’s more modern half.
+After the tour, you’ll be free to shop, walk throughout the city, and explore the nooks and crannies of Colonia.
+In the afternoon or evening, you may depart by ferry back to Buenos Aires.